scottslowe/weblog/content/post/2016-12-16-linux-migration-initial-progress-report.md

 ## Data Formats

-This is a big issue, and one that anyone seeking to migrate off OS X (or Windows, for that matter) must address.
+This is a big issue, and one that anyone seeking to migrate off macOS (or Windows, for that matter) must address.
 I'd already made the move to [Markdown][link-6] (MultiMarkdown, technically) for a great deal of my content generation, and I'd made the switch to [Sublime Text][link-7] (ST) as my primary editor.
 ST is a cross-platform app, so I can switch to ST on Linux and preserve the majority of my user experience.

 That being said, there were (and are) still a number of areas of concern.
 Fortunately, I've made some progress there: